mehulagg/gitlab/doc/integration/security_partners/anchore.md

 # Adding Anchore Scanning to GitLab

 The Anchore Enterprise GitLab Scan integration enables vulnerability scanning via Anchore Enterprise in GitLab CI.
-This includes automatic conversion from the Anchore default vulnerability report format to GitLab’s container scanning format, for display in the GitLab Security & Compliance Vulnerability UI.
+This includes automatic conversion from the Anchore default vulnerability report format to the GitLab container scanning format, for display in the GitLab Security & Compliance Vulnerability UI.

 ## Requirements

 Anchore Enterprise is deployed in your environment, with the API accessible from your GitLab CI environment.
 Credentials for your GitLab Container Registry are added to Anchore Enterprise, under the Anchore account that you intend to use with GitLab CI.
 See [Anchore's documentation](https://docs.anchore.com/current/docs/using/ui_usage/registries/) for more.
-For information on what registry/credentials must be added to allow Anchore Enterprise to access your GitLab Container Registry, see the [container registry documentation](https://docs.gitlab.com/ee/user/packages/container_registry/).
+For information on what registry/credentials must be added to allow Anchore Enterprise to access your GitLab Container Registry, see the [container registry documentation](../../user/packages/container_registry/index.md).

 ## Usage